Angular2Guy/AngularPortfolioMgr/README.md

 * [Configurable Services in the NgxSimpleCharts library](https://angular2guy.wordpress.com/2022/09/13/configurable-services-in-the-ngx-simple-charts-library/)

 ## What is the goal?
 The goal is to provide an Angular based Web App with a Jpa backend server.
 The build tool is Gradle.
-Apache Kafka can be used for Jwt token revokation.
+Apache Kafka can be used for scalable Jwt token revokation.

 ## Current state of the project
 The project can now serve as an example of howto integrate Angular and Spring Boot with Gradle as a build tool.
 * The Gradle build is done.
 * The security setup is done.
 It uses Jwt Tokens and has an auto refresh feature in the frontend and a rest endpoint in the backend.
 Apache Kafka can be used for Jwt Token revokation.
+The error handling for problems with Kafka events is implemented with transaction rollback.
 * The Angular fronted displays different D3 charts and statistics.
 Comparison indexes have been added to the to the charts and statistics.
+* The import for the Kaggle SEC Filings dataset is implemented.
+* The UI for the search in the SEC Filing uses Drag and Drop.

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: